 Tip: Be ready to try some fresh maple syrup at a tasting.
 Find out more by clicking here!

 Jog the Lakes

-JJog the friendly trails of Lake Harriet and Lake Bde Make Ska (formerly known as Lake Calhoun).
-They are some of the nicest family-friendly trails in Minneapolis.
-These trails connect to each other for added difficulty if you want.
-They are paved, flat and have a separate trail just for bikers.
+They are paved, and flat, and have a separate trail just for bikers.
 For those training of a 5k, a full circle around Lake Bde Make Ska is just about the full distance.
 And Harriet is a 4.5k.
 Perfect for a beginner to train.

 MN United FC